amirsafiallah/ldapquota/README.md

 LDAP Quota
 ==========
-This source code written in C reads quota attirbute from ldap.
+This source code written in C reads quota attribute from ldap.

 How to Use
 ----------